 When you notice a lipstick stain on your dress you will need two things, paper towels and hairspray (or alcohol).
 Place the paper towel on the stain and use the hairspray on the back of the fabric.
 Then, press down on it a few times, so that the stain transfers onto the paper towel.
 An easy solution to common lip problem!
 Don’t rub or it will smudge.
 If all else fails go to the dry cleaners immediately.

 The ‘O’ trick is the oldest method in the book to ensure lipstick doesn’t get on your teeth.
 Simply make an ‘O’ shape with your mouth and blot on a rolled up piece of paper or a finger.
 Sounds a bit strange, but trust us it works every time with this common lip problem!

 Sometimes super-moist or glossy lipsticks tend to melt in extreme heat, the best way to conserve them is to store them in the chocolate compartment of your fridge.
-This is also a great solution to a lip problem like cream shadows that tend to get pasty in the summer
+This is also a great solution to a lip problem like cream shadows that tend to get pasty in the summer.

 If your favourite lipstick broke in two, don’t fret, there is a way to save it from this common lip problem.
 Make sure you unwind the lipstick to the very top, then with a lit candle or lighter lightly melt the top layer and place the other side on it.
 Once you put both sides together, let it set in the fridge for a few hours.

 Depending on your skin tone and the colour of your natural lip, the shade you lusted over could look very different.
 A great trick is to use a light layer of foundation over your lips, then dust with translucent powder.
 This forms a neutral base so that your lipstick will really pop and be true to its original shade.

-Red lips can be quite frightful as then tend to smudge at the slightest mistake.
+Red lips can be quite frightful as they tend to smudge at the slightest mistake.
 There is a failsafe to perfect red lips though.
 First use a lip pencil and lipstick, then use a bit of concealer with an angled brush to correct the corners and edges of your lip and solve this common lip problem.